This webpage contains affiliate links. Please read our disclosure policy.

-Zucchini season is between June and September but you can find it in the food stored throughout the year.
+Zucchini season is between June and September but you can find it in the food stores throughout the year.
 Dark green zucchini are the most familiar variety, but look out for white or yellow zucchini to liven up dishes.
 Zucchini are very easy to grow during the summer months.

 People tend to become overrun with them but fortunately there are so many ways to eat zucchini you should never get bored.
 Fortunately, they are low in calories, and high in vitamins A and C so they really are good for you.